pschiffmann/initiative/doc/01-installation.md

 ## Start with a template

-## Add Kragle to an existing project
+## Add InitiativeJS to an existing project